Kccarr6022/Shellhacks-Repo/README.md

 - Making a fully functional website
 - Completing a full stack project within the given time frame
 - Coming up with a feasible idea
-- Buiding a database with SQLAlchemy
+- Building a database with SQLAlchemy

 ## Accomplishments that we're proud of
 - Learning Flask